 These quick and easy steps are not only cost effective, they'll keep the warm air in and the cold air out all season long, making sure your home cooling system is ready to go when the warm temperatures return, and reducing the strain on your furnace (and wallet) through the winter months!

 3. Protect Your Pipes By now it’s clear that battling the cold winter air is the name of the game, and your plumbing needs help in that department, too.
 Keep your boiler or hot water heater working at peak performance by insulating the water lines, and take the time to flush the system to clear any build up inside.
 Don’t forget more vulnerable plumbing either — exposed pipes in your attic or crawlspace and outside faucets bear the brunt of the elements.
 Water lines should be wrapped in insulation and heat tape, according to Amanda Simms of Mr. Rotor Router via HGTV, and protected from drafts by closing any vents circulating cold air from outside.
 Foam covers on outside faucets couldn’t be easier to install, and leaving a slow drip on an inside faucet with the cabinets open during the coldest of nights will keep your water flowing freely.

 Bonus Tips Want to take your home winterization to the next level?
 Bob Vila's team says reverse your ceiling fans to better circulate warm air, and check your windows and doors for leaky seals.
 A little bit of caulk, weatherstrip tape and draft guards are more quick and easy ways to keep your home warm and your energy bill low all winter long.
-Winterizing your home is a big deal — but it doesn’t have to be a big deal!
+Winterizing your home is really important — but it doesn’t have to be a big deal!
 These tips will help keep your home as comfortable and efficient as can be until the warm weather returns.

-Brought to you by Colorado Home Cooling & Daylighting
+Colorado Home Cooling & Daylighting